LouisJalouzot/louisjalouzot.github.io/content/PhD/MLEM/Prompt create MLEM minimal.md

 ## mlem
 From the arrays *features_pdist* and *repr_pdist*, serialize them into arrays of dimension $p$ and $p,F$ where $p$ is the number of pairs.
+Then fit a Frac Ridge to predict *repr_pdist* from *features_pdist*.
+Then use Permutation Feature Importance to compute the importance of each feature in the prediction with respect to the Spearman correlation.
+It should be possible to specify the number of permutations (50 by defaults).
-Use cross-validation, it should be possible to specify the number of folds.
+Train and test splits should be determined through cross-validation, it should be possible to specify the number of folds (2 by defaults).
+Compute the significance of each Feature Importance and add FDR correction.
+Output the results in a pandas dataframe with meaningful columns.
+The user should have the possibility or not to give its *features* dataframe to this functions to have feature names in the output.
+Have a randomness seed for reproducability.

 # Constraints
 Have multiple levels of verbose available in the functions.
 Write simple, short, elegant and efficient code.
 Write complete documentation with NumPy style docstrings.